 What if I carry on working after age 65?

-If you carry on in office as an eligible councillor after age 65 you will continue to pay into the Scheme, building up further benefits.
+If you carry on in office as an eligible councillor after age 65, you will continue to pay into the Scheme, building up further benefits.
 You can receive your pension when you retire, or when you reach the eve of your 75th birthday, whichever occurs first.

-If you take your pension after age 65 the pension you have built up will be increased to reflect the fact that it will be paid for a shorter time.
+If you take your pension after age 65, the pension you have built up will be increased to reflect the fact that it will be paid for a shorter time.

-Your pension has to be paid before your 75th birthday.
+Your pension must be paid before your 75th birthday.

 See also General points to note on retirement benefits.

 Protection for your family